vividfog/nordpool-predict-fi/deploy/README.md

 [[1708300800000.0, 9.563463154063907], [1708387200000.0, 8.957010347447694], [1708473600000.0, 6.178894845644102], [1708560000000.0, 3.004293814227683], [1708646400000.0, 2.4571863121034263], [1708732800000.0, 2.122324842971843]]
 ```

+## prediction_scaled.json for spike-risk markers

+This file has the same timestamp format as `prediction.json`, but the second value is only populated for forecast hours that should be highlighted as higher-risk hours.
+Other rows contain `null`.
+The frontend uses these non-null rows for the red markers.

 ## narration.md

-Same as above, but narrated (in Finnish) by a large language model.
-In the prompt, you could ask it to produce the response in English instead.
+Same forecast, narrated in Finnish by a large language model.
+English output is written separately to `narration_en.md`.

 Sample contents: